-1 This requirement must be completed within the first 13 Excelsior University credits attempted.
-2 The Written English Requirement is a prerequisite to all nursing courses.
+This requirement must be completed within the first 13 Excelsior University credits attempted.
+The Written English Requirement is a prerequisite to all nursing courses.
 The first 3 credits in written English must be completed within the first 9 Excelsior credits attempted.
-3 Ethics is a prerequisite for the NUR 462 Nursing Capstone course.
+Ethics is a prerequisite for the NUR 462 Nursing Capstone course.
+Ethics is a prerequisite for the NUR 462 Nursing Capstone course.